JAlcocerT/JAlcocerT/content/blog/tinker-racing.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/tinkering-telemetry-trackdays/#trackday-and-gopro-metadata" title="GoPro Metadata Speed trackday " image="/blog_img/karting/gopro-gps-trackday-speed.png" subtitle="Getting GPS info during while driving on circuits" >}}
 {{< /cards >}}

+Can you do something if you dont have bought the [GoProTelemetryExtractor](https://goprotelemetryextractor.com/telemetry-overlay-gps-video-sensors) nor RaceChrono?

+Grab my drink and see.

 1. Clone this repo: